|Ferranti Pegasus Computer|

 I had a lot of fun that year, and strengthened my passion for computing.

 Off to IBMJust before I left School I had applied for a scholarship from IBM.
-They offered £456/year (a fortune ion those days), all fees paid, and jobs for a few weeks each summer.
-Not surprisingly, there were over 800 applicants for 8 scholarships, so I was delighted when I got one.
+They offered £456/year (a fortune in those days), all fees paid, and jobs for a few weeks each summer.
+Not surprisingly, there were over 800 applicants for 8 scholarships, so I was delighted when I got one - and so were my parents!

 Software houseI stayed with IBM for a few years and then, by a convoluted route, found myself running a software house for almost twenty years.
 After that I worked as an independent consultant, coaching, team leading and training software developers around the word.